Alberto-/angular-dashboard/README.md

 # Angular Dashboard

-The Angular UI that offers you a page with different draggable widgets, ready to get data from external web services.
+The Angular UI that offers you a page with different draggable widgets, ready to get data from external web services. [view demo]

 ## What is a Dashboard?
 >A Dashboard provide a real time graphical view of performance and key indicators of an organization towards one or more business processes